gradle/gradle-talks/talks/c-plus-plus/src/slides/01-intro.md

 ## Gradle C/C++ support

-Current support is incubating.
+Current support is _incubating_.

+Lots of good stuff coming in the next 3 - 4 months.

+Here's what you can do now:

 * Build executables, shared librares and static libraries
 * Windows, Linux, OS X
-* GCC
-* Visual C++
+* Visual C++, GCC and MinGW
-* Basic support for publishing and sharing binaries
+* Some support for publishing and sharing binaries in a repository
+* Eclipse CDT integration

 # Why Gradle for C/C++?

-## Declarative and flexible

-* High level description of the software
+## High level description of the software
-* Dependency management and multi-project builds
-* Portability
-* Enterprise standardisation through plugins and wrapper
-* Extensibility
-* Polyglot projects that mix C/C++ and Jvm languages
-* Integration with other tools

-# Building stuff

-## Building binaries

 * Components, binaries and variants
 * Building an executable
+    * Conventional layout
-* Conventional layout, conventional output
+    * Conventional output
+    * Customise compile and link settings.
+* Building a static library
 * Building a shared library
-* Building a static library
+    * Demo: installation

+## Incremental build

 * Demo incremental build
+    * Change executable source file comment
+    * Change executable source file code
+    * Change source file of shared library
+    * Change header file of shared library
+    * Change compile setting, linker setting
+    * Rename file

+## Portability

+## Variants

+## Extensibility and customisation

+## Dependency management

 * Multi-project

+## Standardisation through plugins and wrapper

+## Other interesting stuff

 * Mixing Java and C++: A JNI library
+* Integration with other tools

+## Testing

+## IDE integration

 * Eclipse CDT integration

-## Sharing binaries

-* Dependency management

-## Testing

-# What's next?
+# The roadmap

 ## Challenges

 ... and how we plan to tackle them

-* building for multiple operating systems, architectures, etc
+* Building for multiple operating systems, architectures, etc
-* variant aware dependency management
+* Variant aware dependency management
-* artifact reuse
+* Artifact reuse
-* incremental compilation
+* Incremental compilation
-* objective-c
+* Objective-C
-* visual studio integration
+* Visual Studio integration

 # Q&A